-With a peanut or tree nut allergy, even a tiny amount may cause an allergic reaction in some people.
-Some places you find nuts, like nut butters and nut breads, are not surprising.
+With a peanut or tree nut allergy, even a tiny amount ingested or inhaled could cause an allergic reaction.
+Some of the places you find nuts, like nut butters and nut breads, are not surprising.
 Others -- like sauces and gravies -- may be.

 Once you know what to look for, you can check labels carefully before you buy or use a product.